-The regulation is currently under review, with a view to revise both the requirements and to include in the scope other type of pumps.
+The regulation is currently under review, with the aim to both revise the requirements and to include other type of pumps in the scope.

 What does the Coolproducts campaign want?

-- Increase the ambition of ecodesign requirements at the more advanced stages, (so called Tier 2), at a ‘Minimum Efficiency Index’ level of 0.5
+Increase the ambition of ecodesign requirements at the more advanced stages (so called Tier 2) to a “Minimum Efficiency Index” level of 0.5;

 Define efficiency limits for lower flow rates (e.g. 50% flow), in which a pump could operate using specific devices to improve its energy consumption (so called “variable frequency drives”);